 Final Thoughts | Spotting a Fake

-With growing legions of fake VPNs surfacing on the market, you should stay up to date on the danger they pose and how to spot them.
+With growing legions of fake VPNs surfacing on the market, you should stay up to date on the dangers they pose and how to spot them.
 Of the many things I talked about researching, make sure you:

-- Look at their about page to see how transparent the company is;
+- Look at their About page to see how transparent the company is;

 - Check their social media to see if they’re active in using the platform and responding to customers;